skillrepos/cursor/labs.md

 ![Plan mode questions](./images/cursor14.png?raw=true "Plan mode questions")

+*Note: Question format may differ in Cursor 2.0 - answer based on what you see.*

 <br><br>

 6. To answer these, you can just indicate in the chat the question number and the response (like the example below).
 There are multiple ways to do this, but one way is with this kind of response.
 The default answers are usually the first one (a) for each question.
 You can just tell it to "Use default answers" (in the Chat dialog) or you can respond with a chosen answer for each using the format below.

 ```
 1-a, 2-a, 3-a